 Can I visit a campus before accepting my offer through Clearing?

 Due to the Covid-19 pandemic, we're currently only able to run our online open days.
 We really recommend you attend one of these online open days to meet some of the tutors, staff and students to learn all you need to know about your chosen course.
 You can also get a feel for your future campus by going on a virtual tour.
 Tours of our Guildford, London Bloomsbury and London Moorgate campuses are available now, and tours of our other campuses will be available shortly on the individual campus pages.

 If you’re considering a campus away from home, we also recommend researching the new town you'll be living in to make sure it can provide everything you need.

 - Take your time and be sure you make the right decision for you

-- Try to arrange a campus visit so you know you’ll be happy where you choose to study
+- Try to arrange an online open day so you know you’ll be happy where you choose to study

 - Interact.
 Don’t just wonder alone.
 Ask questions and get interactive to find out what you need to know